HPCL/PythonPerformanceAnalysis/README.md

 Make sure that you have a working C++ compiler.
 To use a specific compiler, set your CXX environment variable, e.g., `export CXX=g++-8`.

-The quickest way to install prerequisites is to run the provided `install.sh` script.
+The quickest way to install prerequisites is to run the provided `install.sh` script, e.g., `./install.sh 2>&1 | tee install.log`.
 If that fails, you can adjust the process by following the following steps.

 1. Create a project directory, e.g, `$HOME/performance`, and continue the following steps inside that project directory, `$PROJECT_DIR`.